-However, DDNS is disabled if you configure the LIF for intercluster communication using iSCSI, NVMe and FC/FCoE protocols, or for management access only.
+However, DDNS is disabled if you configure the LIF for intercluster communication using iSCSI, NVMe, or FC/FCoE protocols, or for management access only.

-- You can specify an IP address by using a subnet or without using a subnet. - You cannot use Storage Manager to create a network interface if the ports are degraded.
+- You can specify an IP address by using a subnet or by not using a subnet. - You cannot use Storage Manager to create a network interface if the ports are degraded.